 - Mind Screw: Commonplace, but The Red Spectacles and especially Talking Head are one step away from David Lynch-caliber weirdness.

-- Prima Donna Director: Why he's never worked on a TV anime nor an adaptation from a manga or light novel save for Ghost in the Shell.
+- Prima Donna Director: Why he's never worked on a TV series nor an adaptation from a manga or light novel since getting fired from Urusei Yatsura, save for Ghost in the Shell.

 - Signature Style: Characters approaching their own reflections, especially with water.
 Long stretches of scenery, to help the soundtrack take center stage.